nextstrain/nextstrain-walkthrough/README.md

 ### Estimate frequencies of data through time

 In addition to the annotated tree, we often want to know how frequencies of mutations, clades, or other traits change over time.
-We can estimate these frequencies with the `augur frequencies` subcommand.
+We can estimate these frequencies with `augur frequencies`.
 This subcommand assigns a KDE kernel to each tip in the given tree centered on the collection date for the tip in the given metadata.
 The command sums and normalizes the KDE values across all tips and at each timepoint ("pivot") such that frequencies equal 1 at all timepoints.
 The following command estimates frequencies from the subsampled data at weekly timepoints with a KDE bandwidth of approximately 2 weeks (measured in years).